 Halloween Events in Tupper Lake

-Did all this ghost story talk get you in the moos for some Halloween festivities?
+Did all this ghost story talk get you in the mood for some Halloween festivities?
 Here's a quick rundown of the top Halloween events and parties to check out in Tupper Lake region.

-- The annual Trick-or-Treat on Park Street will take place on Tuesday, October 31 from 2:30pm to 5pm.
+- The annual Park Street Trick-or-Treat will take place on Thursday, October 31 from 3:00 p.m. to 5 p.m.
 Enjoy Trick-or-Treating in a safe and festive environment as businesses hand out candy to all of the little witches, Ninja Turtles, Spidermans, Elsas, etc. Just look for the "participating business" signs hanging in the windows on Park Street and beyond.

-- The annual Trails End Halloween Party will be October 28 starting at 9 pm.
-They have booked Good Guy Productions DJ services.
-Wear your best costume to win cash prizes!
+- The annual Trails End Halloween Party will be October 27, starting at 9 p.m.
+This year's festivities feature music by Third Shift.
+Wear your best costume to win great prizes!